artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>your glory is so much less than mine!” <cite>(1.628–46)</cite></p>
 </blockquote>

 Ovid’s ability to weave one story into the next makes the Metamorphoses a joy to read.
-Here, Apollo’s pride at defeating the Python causes him to foolishly boast, propelling us into the next story while also presenting a compelling example of overconfidence after accomplishment.
+Here, Apollo’s pride at defeating the Python causes him to foolishly boast, propelling us into the next story while also presenting a compelling example of overconfidence.

 Daphne escapes, but Io is less fortunate.
-After Jove rapes her he turns her into a cow to hider her from.
-Juno, knowing as much, convinces Jove to give her the cow and places Argus to watch over her:
+Jove rapes her, and then he turns her into a cow to hide her from Juno, who, knowing as much, convinces him to hand over the cow.
+Juno places Argus to watch over her:

 <blockquote class="poetry">
 <p>… Argus, the watchman with a hundred eyes:</p>